2018 Illinois gubernatorial election: Third parties and independents

 In order to qualify as an established party in Illinois, a candidate for said party must earn at least 5% of the vote in a statewide election.
 This last occurred in 2006, when Rich Whitney won 10% of the vote, allowing the Illinois Green Party to achieve such status.
 Established party status comes with benefits.
 For example, candidates of an established party needs only 5,000 voter signatures on its petitions to gain ballot access.
 For non-established parties this number is approximately 25,000.

-For the 2018 election, non-established parties do not need to run a full slate in order to qualify for ballot access.
+For the 2018 election, non-established parties did not need to run a full slate in order to qualify for ballot access.

 Conservative

 Sam McCann, a longtime intraparty opponent of Bruce Rauner, resigned from the Republican Caucus to run for governor as a member of the newly created Conservative Party.